How a 3D Printer Can Help You Play Memorable RPG Campaigns

 This is where a 3D printer truly shines.

-Once you have a high-quality STL file for a skeleton, the cost to print it is just a few cents of resin.
+Once you have a high-quality STL file for a skeleton, the cost to print it is just a fraction of buying traditional miniatures.
 You can print 10, 20, or 100 of them.
-A 3D printer allows you to build armies and hordes that are financially impossible with traditional miniatures.
-It gives you the scale that TTRPGs have always promised.

 Final Thoughts: A Hobby That Feeds Your Hobby